STAT545-UBC/STAT545-UBC-original-website/syllabus.md

 sep-29 tues    <a href="cm007_dplyr-intro.html">cm007</a>: dplyr: the pipe and single table verbs
 oct-01 thurs   <a href="cm008_dplyr-contd.html">cm008</a>: dplyr: group_by
 oct-06 tues    <a href="cm009_r-objects-collections.html">cm009</a>: Basic flavors of R objects, Writing your own R functions
-oct-08 thurs   cm010: Writing your own R functions, Split-Apply-Combine
+oct-08 thurs   <a href="cm010_write-function.html">cm010</a>: Writing your own R functions
-oct-13 tues    cm011: Tidy data and reshaping
+oct-13 tues    cm011: Split-Apply-Combine and Tidy data and reshaping
 oct-15 thurs   cm012: Be the boss of your factors
 oct-20 tues    cm013: Practical graphing tips
 oct-22 thurs   <a href="cm014_viz-design-munzner.html">cm014</a>: Visualization Analysis and Design: guest lecture from the awesome Tamara Munzer